merealone2516/Clarity-from-Chaos/README.md

 ### Dataset
 The PI-Link dataset used for the issue threads can be found in from here https://www.kaggle.com/datasets/zakareaalshara/android-closed-issues-20110101-20210101-clean.
-The generated summaries from each model are available in the 'Dataset' folder.
+All other data related to this research, including generated summaries, codes, and the questionnaire, are available here.